codezerro-pizzu/pdify-issues/README.md

 ## Features

--   Making a PDF in a minute.
+:arrow_forward: Making a PDF in a minute.
--   Enhance your PDF with annotation tools.
+:arrow_forward: Enhance your PDF with annotation tools.
--   Creating a pdf with lots of pdf options.
+:arrow_forward: Creating a pdf with lots of pdf options.
--   Creating a pdf with your pdf options preference.
+:arrow_forward: Creating a pdf with your pdf options preference.

 ## Installation